se-for-sci/se-for-sci.github.io/content/week2/testing.md

 ## Testing frameworks

 Let's be honest: no one likes writing tests (at least I know I don't).
-And the last think I want to do is write a lot of boiler-plate code that makes the tests runnable & easy to use.
+And the last thing I want to do is write a lot of boiler-plate code that makes the tests runnable & easy to use.
 Specifically, I want these features:

 - Easy to run all tests.